eriktuck/gtm-dms-alpha/docs/pages/usage/update-missiondb.md

 # Update Mission Database

+!!! note
+    This workflow is only for installations of Atlas that include the optional Mission Database, a PostgreSQL database.

 The Data Steward will update the Mission Database on a regular basis to ensure that data are up-to-date and available for query.
 The Data Steward Admin Tool produces `.sql` files in the Data Admin SQL folder in Atlas every 24 hours.
 Upload these file to the Mission Database each day.

 ## Daily update